Trusted WordPress tutorials, when you need them most.

 Method 2.
 Replace Default Archives with Compact Archives

-First, you need to install and activate the Compact Archives plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+Just like before, the first step is to install and activate the plugin.
+For more details, see our step-by-step guide on how to install a WordPress plugin.

 Compact Archives settings